3 FAM 1700

 a.
 The Chief of Mission (COM) or Principal Officer (PO) at each post is responsible for:

 (1) Ensuring that procedures established by these policies are followed.
-Given the difficulty of these issues, DS/DO/OSI, DGHR, and HR/ER can be consulted at any time.
+Given the difficulty of these issues, DS/DO/OSI, DGTM, and GTM/ER can be consulted at any time.

 (2) Ensuring post publishes a management notice that outlines how the post will respond to reported sexual assault.
 That notice should include information on how victims or other community members can report an allegation of sexual assault at post; what resources (such as medical, counseling, law enforcement) are available at post to victims of sexual assault; address any training made available at post; and reference this FAM section for additional information.

 (3) Respecting the specialized reporting requirements for the Foreign Service Medical Specialist (FSMS) and the Regional Security Officer (RSO) as outlined in this FAM and supporting privacy obligations of the FSMS and the investigative responsibilities of the RSO.

 (4) Ensuring that a sexual assault victim is treated with the utmost dignity and respect; making certain that no one at post attempts to compel a victim to provide information or give a statement; and making clear that retaliatory actions against anyone covered by this policy, who report a sexual assault or participate in a sexual assault investigation are prohibited.